bbi-lab/bbi-scirna-demux/README.md

 ## Intro

-This bbi-scirna-demux pipeline runs the Illumina *bcl-convert* program to make *.bam* files that are demultiplexed by PCR primer pairs, followed by the *rna-rtlig-demux* program to make sample-specific pcr primer pair *.bam* files.
+This bbi-scirna-demux pipeline runs the Illumina *bcl-convert* program to make *.bam* files that are demultiplexed by PCR primer pairs, followed by the *rna_rtlig_demux* program to make sample-specific pcr primer pair *.bam* files.

 ## Installation

 Install the following software

 - Nextflow: this pipeline uses Nextflow DSL2 so you must install a recent version of Nextflow.
 I use version 24.10.2 successfully.
 If you need to run the *bbi-dmux* and *bbi-sci* pipelines too, install the new Nextflow in a different location because the recent versions no longer support DSL1.
-- Rust: the *rna-rtlig-demux* program is written in Rust so you must install the Rust compiler.
+- Rust: the *rna_rtlig_demux* program is written in Rust so you must install the Rust compiler.
-- rna-rtlig-demux: this program is a compiled program written in Rust so you must compile it and copy the executable to the *bbi-scirna-demux/bin* directory.
+- rna_rtlig_demux: this program is a compiled program written in Rust so you must compile it and copy the executable to the *bbi-scirna-demux/bin* directory.
 - python3 interpreter: I use version 3.12.1 successfully.

 ### Install Nextflow